BanditHeelerPDX/babycorp_employee_database/README.md

 ## Contributing

 The following individuals and/or organizations have contributed to the viability of this application:
 My mom.
-And the information super-highway for teaching me about subqueries and really nearly everything I know today.
+And the information super-highway for teaching me about subqueries and really nearly everything I know today (especially Bing at line 119 of connection.js).

 If you would like to contribute to the viability or sustainability of this application, read the following:
 Holla at ya boy.